MCCTeam/MCCTeam.github.io/source/guide/README.md

 -   **Please use the search option here or in the `Issues` section and read the documentation so we avoid duplicate questions/ideas/reports.
 Thank you!**
 -   **Please be kind, patient and respect others.
 Thank you!**

+## Notes on some features

+### Inventory, Terrain and Entity Handling

+These features do not work bellow Minecraft version `1.10`, and might not always be implemented in the latest version of the game, since they're often subjected to major changes by Mojang.

+If there was a major game update, and the MCC hasn't been updated to support these features, if you're a programmer, feel free to contribute to the project.

+### Docker

+Currently in the main branch of the MCC, Docker does not work due to a bug with the [ConsoleInteractive](https://github.com/breadbyte/ConsoleInteractive/tree/8a3b9bcd03d73aa1d218e8cffb19248f3a487dd4) library on which the MCC relies on and the update to .NET 6 build process.

+This is being worked on in [#2112 - Fixed the Docker image](https://github.com/MCCTeam/Minecraft-Console-Client/pull/2112), so if you want to run docker, you can copy the contents of `Dockerfile` and `start-lates.sh` to your local copies of those files and test it out.

+> **ℹ️ NOTE: For some people it is working fine, for some it is not, we need people to test it out.
+Feel free to try it out**